Story by Ann Butenas

-HERMES: Having a pool gives you the opportunity to interact with people and nature, and landscape design experts know exactly how to incorporate a blend of landscape and hardscape, creating a true outdoor living space that might even include a grill, bar and kitchen area.
+HERMES: Having a swimming pool in Kansas City gives you the opportunity to interact with people and nature, and landscape design experts know exactly how to incorporate a blend of landscape and hardscape, creating a true outdoor living space that might even include a grill, bar and kitchen area.
 It’s all about the fun.

 KCH&S: Before I make my list of what plants I’d like to install in my backyard landscape design, are there some I should avoid in this particular region of the country?